Jersey City Birth Malpractice Lawyer

 • Medical expert triage: OB/neonatology specialists assess standard of care and causation; obtain Affidavit of Merit.

-• Filing in NJ Superior Court: Protect statutes while expert work continues.
+• Filing in NJ Superior Court: The lawyer files the lawsuit on the family’s behalf to seek justice and compensation.
+Protect statutes while expert work continues.

 • Discovery: Depositions of OBs, L&D nurses, residents; EFM (fetal monitor) strip analysis; internal policies; root-cause docs if discoverable.